8OctavioI/Following-Tutorials/Java/Readme.md

         Function: Takes in an object and Maps it to another object - Takes Input and Gives Output.

         Predicate: Takes in an object and checks something and returns result - Takes Input and Provides boolean output based on condition.

+10. Learn about Streams:

+        Implement a List2 class that implements collection to be able to practice stream - All subclasses of Collection have the ability to stream.

+        Do some stream operations on the list.

+        Generate some streams.

+        Practice Mapping streams.

+        Practice FlatMapping.

+        Practice Filtering

+        Practice Slicing (limit, skip, dropWhile, takeWhile)

+        Practice distinct

+        Practice peek - Peek is used to find output of intermediate streams and then continuing operations.
+It is the same as forEach but returns the stream in order to keep making operations.

+        Practice Reducers (count, max, min, findAny, findFirst, anyMatch, allMatch, noneMatch)

+        Practice Collect